 Sure.
 There were several.
 My job is seasonal, so I had a couple periods of unemployment in the mix.
 Having 1 – 2 months off at a time isn’t too bad, but I had a gap of a bit over 3 months during this period.

 How did this affect your marriage?

-What were you doing for a living while you were paying off the debt?
+What did you do for a living while you were paying off debt?

 I was working as a contractor for nuclear plants during refueling outages.

 How did it feel once you paid it all off?

 It felt like we got a major raise once the van was paid for.
 Going through the process of paying it off quickly helped us save money going forward.